-- (a) The Tree Preservation Regulations shall apply to the following categories of Protected Trees: - (1) Tree-form native oaks with a minimum diameter at breast height (DBH) of five (5) inches for single-trunk individuals and eight (8) inches total for multi-trunk individuals.
-Tree-form native oak species commonly found in the County of Orange include: - a.
-Coast Live Oak (Quercus agrifolia var. agrifolia). - b.
-California Black Oak (Quercus kelloggii). - c.
-Engelmann Oak (Quercus engelmannii).

-Less common native oaks are also protected, including but not limited to the following tree-form species and hybrids:

-- 1. Canyon Live Oak or Golden Cup Oak (Quercus chrysolepis). - 2.
-Valley Oak (Quercus lobata). - 3.
-Oracle Oak (Quercus Xmorehus). - (2) Shrub-form native oaks having a minimum DBH of five (5) inches for single-trunk individuals and eight (8) Inches for multi-trunk individuals.
-Shrub-form native oak species commonly found in the County of Orange include: - a.
-California Scrub Oak (Quercus berberidifolia). - b.
-Nuttall's Scrub Oak (Quercus dumosa). - c.
-Interior Live Oak (Quercus wislizeni var. frutescens).

-Additional less common native oaks are also protected including but not limited to the following shrub-form species and hybrids:
+(a) These provisions shall apply to the following categories of Protected Trees:

-- a.
-Torrey's Oak (Quercus Xacutidens). - b.
-Muller's Oak (Quercus cornelius-mulleri). - (3) Southern California Black Walnut (Juglans californica) with a minimum DBH of five (5) inches for a single-trunk individuals and twelve (12) inches total for multi-trunk individuals. - (4) California Sycamore, or Western Sycamore (Platanus racemosa) with a minimum DBH of five (5) inches for single-trunk individuals and twelve (12) inches total for multi-trunk individuals. - (5) Tecate Cypress (Hesperocyparis forbesii) is protected regardless of size. - (6) Black Cottonwood (Populus trichocarpa) with a minimum DBH of five (5) inches for single-trunk individuals and twelve (12) inches total for multi-trunk individuals. - (7) Fremont Cottonwood (Populus fremontii) with a minimum DBH of five (5) inches for single-trunk individuals and twelve (12) inches total for multi-trunk individuals. - (8) Willow trees having a minimum DBH of five (5) inches for single-trunk individuals and twelve (12) inches for multi-trunk individuals.
-Willow species found in the County of Orange include: - a.
-Black Willow (Salix gooddingii). - b.
-Red Willow (Salix laevigata). - c.
-Pacific Willow or Yellow Willow (Salix lucida var. lasiandra). - d.
-Arroyo Willow (Salix lasiolepis). - (9) White Alder (Alnus rhombifolia) with a minimum DBH of five (5) inches for single-trunk individuals and twelve (12) inches total for multi-trunk individuals. - (b) In case of a conflict between the provisions of the Silverado-Modjeska Specific Plan and the Zoning Code, the most stringent provisions shall apply. - (c) These provisions shall apply to all existing Protected Trees and any Replacement Trees installed after the effective date of the Tree Preservation Regulations. - (d) These provisions do not apply to: - (1) Protected Trees owned, operated and/or maintained by the County of Orange and Orange County Flood Control District.
+- (1) Native Oak Trees and Oak Tree Hybrids (Quercus spp.) with a minimum diameter at breast height (DBH) of 8 inches for single-trunk trees and 12 inches for multi-trunk trees.
+See the Tree Manual for a complete list of all native oak trees and hybrids known to occur in the County of Orange. - (2) California Scrub Oak, Nuttall's Scrub Oak and Scrub Oak hybrids (examples include Quercus berberidifolia, Q. dumosa, Q. Xmorehus) with a minimum DBH of 6 inches for single-trunk individuals and 10 inches for multi-trunk individuals. - (3) Southern California Black Walnut (Juglans californica var. californica) with a minimum DBH of 8 inches for a single-trunk tree and 12 inches for multi-trunk trees. - (4) California Sycamore, Western Sycamore (Platanus racemosa) with a minimum DBH of 12 inches for single-trunk trees. - (5) Tecate Cypress (Hesperocyparis forbesii) will be protected regardless of size. - (b) These provisions shall apply to all Protected Trees in all zoning districts, excluding areas zoned Specific Plan or Planned Community effective by the date of adoption of the Ordinance.
+These provisions shall apply to the following: - (1) Parcels that are equal or greater than 20,000 square feet; - (c) These provisions shall apply to all existing Protected Trees and any Replacement Trees after the effective date of this Ordinance. - (d) These provisions do not apply to: - (1) Protected Trees owned, operated and/or maintained by the County of Orange and Orange County Flood Control District; - (2) Protected Trees regulated by Orange County Fire Authority's Fuel Modification Plan and Maintenance Program and other defensible space requirements in accordance with State Law (Public Resources Code 4291)/ Title 14 Natural Resources Division 1.5 Department of Forestry; - (3) Protected Trees grown or held for sale within a licensed nursery facility, tree farm or commercial orchard; - (4) Cases of emergency caused by damage from flood, fire, wind, lightning, or other natural cause which would require removal of a Protected Tree, including any tree cutting to remove an immediate hazard to human life, personal property and fire access; - (5) Cases of non-emergency caused by a Protected Tree being in a hazardous or dangerous condition due to natural causes (as verified after visual inspection by an Arborist); - (6) Protected Trees with an infestation, pathogen, or disease after inspection by an Arborist or Academic Arboricultural Expert;

-- (2) Protected Trees regulated by Orange County Fire Authority's Fuel Modification Plan and Maintenance Program and other defensible space requirements pursuant to Public Resources Code 4291 and California Code of Regulations, Title 14, Division 1.5, as may be amended. - (3) Protected Trees grown or held for sale within a licensed nursery facility, tree farm or commercial orchard. - (4) Cases of emergency caused by damage from flood, fire, wind, lightning, or other natural cause which would require removal of a Protected Tree, including any tree cutting to remove an immediate hazard to human life, personal property, or fire access. - (5) Cases of non-emergency caused by a Protected Tree being in a hazardous or dangerous condition due to natural causes (as verified after visual inspection by an Arborist), which poses a threat to human life, personal property or fire access, and it is determined that there are no feasible options other than complete removal. - (6) Protected Trees with an infestation, pathogen, or disease after inspection by an Arborist or Academic Arboricultural Expert, which poses a threat to human life, personal property or fire access or if the presence of a diseased tree is likely to cause the tree to fail and is recommended for removal to reduce the risk or spread of the pest and/or pathogen. - (7) Protected Trees maintained by a public utility or any tree on County-owned property for installation of utilities and public facilities, and maintenance of property to allow a public utility to fulfill its obligation to provide service to the public. - (8) Protected Trees that are within an environmentally sensitive area as defined by the California Coastal Act Section 30107.5, as may be amended, or included as part of a habitat preserve that shall be subject to a Habitat Management Plan or other management document for that area. - (9) Native trees that were installed for landscaping purposes in which property owner can provide evidence of purchase (e.g., nursery receipt) and confirm the tree has not been planted as a Replacement Tree.
+- (7) Protected Trees maintained by a public utility or any tree on County-owned property for installation of utilities and public facilities and maintenance of property to allow a public utility to fulfill its obligation to provide service to the public; - (8) Protected Trees that are within an environmentally sensitive area as defined by the California Coastal Act Section 30107.5 or included as part of a habitat preserve that will be subject to a Habitat Management Plan or other management document for that area.

-Sec.
-7-9-69.3. - Definitions.
+Section 7-9-69.3. - Definitions